Pathaan (film): Plot

-Meanwhile, Pathaan learns about the codeword dubbed "Raktbeej" and also that the dead people in Dubai were ex-agents and their money was transferred from the account of Rubina "Rubai" Mohsin, a Pakistani doctor in Spain.
-He travels to Spain and is captured by Jim's men, where he also learns that Rubai is an ex-ISI agent.
+Meanwhile, Pathaan is made aware of a codeword, "Raktbeej", in the process, he learns that the dead people in Dubai were ex-agents and their money was transferred from the account of Rubina "Rubai" Mohsin, a Pakistani doctor in Spain.
+Pathaan travels to Spain and is captured by Jim's men, all former agents of their respective national intelligence agencies, where he also learns that Rubai is an ex-ISI agent, and Raafe his henchman.
 When Jim leaves his hideout, Rubai attacks Jim's men and escapes with Pathaan.
-Rubai reveals that Raktbeej is in Moscow, where they travel to steal it before Jim does.
-However, Rubai betrays Pathaan and has him captured by the police.
+Following a nightmare about her childhood wherein her father, a doctor, was forcibly tortured to death by the ISI, Rubai reveals that Raktbeej is in Moscow, and they travel to steal it before Jim does.
+Pathaan reveals to Rubai how he was given his name after he helped rescue children in an Afghan village; he was born an orphan abandoned in a cinema hall.
+Almost on the verge of the mission being successful, Rubai betrays Pathaan and has him captured by the Russian police.
 It is revealed that Jim used Rubai to make Pathaan steal the Raktbeej for himself.
-Pathaan is captured and taken to prison by train, but is saved by Avinash "Tiger" Singh Rathore.
+After Nandini disclaims him, Pathaan is taken to prison by a train, but is saved by Tiger; they promise to meet on one of Tiger's later missions.

-Three years later, Pathaan travels to Africa and captures Jim's henchman Raafe.
-He meets Nandini and reveals about Jim purchasing two saber missiles, while Nandini reveals Rubai's location in Paris.
-Pathaan meets Rubai, who reveals that the Raktbeej is a mutated smallpox virus, which was forcibly developed by a captive Dr. Sahani under Jim's orders.
-She also expresses guilt about betraying Pathaan without knowing that her country would plan such an heinous attack.
-They travel to Jim's lab in Siberia and manage to recover one orb containing the virus with great difficulty, while Jim escapes with the other orb.
-Luthra and Nandini reach Jim's lab to take the orb back to a research facility, in India in order to develop a vaccine.
-Luthra also has Rubai arrested for having questionable loyalties.
+2022: Pathaan meets Nandini and reveals that Jim is purchasing two Saber missiles, while Nandini reveals Rubai's location in Paris.
+Pathaan meets Rubai, who reveals that "Raktbeej" is codeword to a mutated smallpox virus, which was forcibly developed by a captive Dr. Sahani under Jim's orders.
+She also expresses guilt about betraying Pathaan without knowing that her country would plan such a heinous attack.
+They travel to Jim's lab in Siberia and manage to recover one orb containing the virus, while Jim escapes with the other orb.
+Luthra and Nandini reach Jim's lab to take the orb back to India in order to develop a vaccine.

-At the research facility in India, Dr. Farooqui demonstrates the orb to Nandini.
+At the Indian Institute of Contagious Diseases, Dr. Farooqui opens up the orb to Nandini without apparently finding anything.
 Jim calls them and reveals that the orb has already spread the virus in the facility.
-The infected scientists, along with Nandini die in the facility by shooting themselves, to curb the spread of the virus.
 Later, the facility is destroyed in a controlled blast.
 Jim provides an ultimatum to evacuate Indian soldiers out of Kashmir within 24 hours.
-Pathaan interrogates Raafe about the location of the missile, and learns that the missile is situated in Afghanistan.
-After rescuing Rubai, they lure Jim's associates into a trap, and attack Jim's base.
-Qadir is killed by Rubai before activating the missile containing the virus.
-Pathaan chases after Jim with a jetpack and they both crash land into a cabin.
+Pathaan learns that the missile is situated in Afghanistan.
+After rescuing Rubai, they lure Jim's associates into a trap and attack Jim's base.
+Qadir is killed by Rubai after he activates the missile.